prody/ProDy/INSTALL.txt

 When compiling from source, on Linux for example, you will need a C compiler (e.g. :program:`gcc`) and Python developer libraries (i.e. :file:`python.h`).
-If you don't have Python developer libraries installed on your machine, use your package manager to install "python-dev" package.
+If you don't have Python developer libraries installed on your machine, use your package manager to install :file:`python-dev` package.

 In addition, `Matplotlib <http://matplotlib.sourceforge.net/>`_ is required for using plotting functions.
 ProDy and :ref:`scripts` can be operated without